cert-ee/cuckoo3/docs/src/creating/machinery.md

 !!! warning "Unverified"

-    This is from the old documentation.
+    This is from the old documentation and needs verification.
-    We are currently reviewing and updating creating machinery modules
+    It may contain errors, bugs or outdated information.

 This page describes how to create new module for not yet supported machineries.